mrashish18/Marghzaiii-2025/README.md

 # Marghzaiii-2025

 <br>
-My Theme Is Tech For Good Social
+My Theme Is Tech For Social Good.